leric2/GROMORA-harmo/specifications.md

 * Very close to ARTS itself
 * Manipulation of matrices is tedious
 * Need code to write and parse XML data (e.g. to make plots)

-The main programming language shall then be Matlab/Python because ...
+The main programming language shall then be **Matlab** because this is the language currently in use at the IAP.

 ## Timeline
 Approximate timeline defined for this project (for now, focused on the first part of the project):